Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

         payload = decode_auth_token(token, JWT_SECRET)
         return payload

+def decode_refresh_token(token: str) -> dict:
+    """
+        Refresh Token decode function.
+        If we have a token and the token is not in cache - grab the payload Called directly via the openapi spec under  x-bearerInfoFunc: auth.endpoints.decode_token

+    :param token:
+    :return:
+    """
+    if is_revoked(token):
+        raise ApiError('token-invalid', status_code=401)
+    else:
+        payload = decode_auth_token(token, JWT_REFRESH_SECRET)
+        return payload

 ```

-    The 'decode' token function takes the token passed by 'connexion' and performs two tasks:
+    The 'decode_token' function takes the token passed by 'connexion' and performs two tasks:

     * It calls the is_revoked function to check if the token has been revoked for some reason.
 Revoking basically means invalidating the token, marking the token not usable any more.
 If it has it'll raise an API error.
     * If the token has not been revoked it retrieves the payload from the token via decode_auth_token and returns it to 'connexion'.